Körber: 1990–present

 As a result of a number of restructuring measures, Körber was divided into seven business divisions in 2015: Automation, Logistics Systems, Machine Tools, Pharma Systems, Tissue, Tobacco, and Corporate Ventures.
 In 2017, the business division Körber Digital was added.
 It manages the digitization of the group and the development of new digital business models.
 One year later, the group sold the Machine Tools and Automation business divisions.
 Since 2020, the group and its business divisions and companies have appeared as a single, unified brand: Körber.
-The only exception is the Tobacco business division, which operates on the market as the Hauni Group.
-From September 2022 onwards, the Hauni Group was renamed to Körber Technologies.
+The only exception was the Tobacco business division, which operated on the market as the Hauni Group.
+From September 2022 onwards, the Hauni Group was renamed to business division Technologies.

 In early 2022, Körber acquired Siemens Logistics' mail and parcel business to strengthen its Supply Chain business area.
+The company sold its Tissue business division to Valmet in 2023.